PHILIPPE BOLTON, RECORDER MAKER

 tuning a medieval soprano recorder

 This list is not exhaustive.
-Other topics can be dealt with on request.
+Other subjects can be addressed on request.